-The boathouse and gas station will join another previously unrealized Wright project, the Blue Sky Mausoleum in Forest Lawn, and the landmark Darwin Martin House Complex and Graycliff Estate, both undergoing multimillion-dollar restorations, making Buffalo one of the must-see centers of Frank Lloyd Wright's work.
+The boathouse and gas station join another previously unrealized Wright project, the Blue Sky Mausoleum in Forest Lawn, and the landmark Darwin Martin House Complex and Graycliff Estate, both undergoing multimillion-dollar restorations, making Buffalo one of the must-see centers of Frank Lloyd Wright's work.

 Jim Fink, "Sandoro’s New Gas Station on the Wright Track," Business First of Buffalo, May 26, 2003, and "Pierce-Arrow Project Stays on Wright Course," Business First of Buffalo, March 15, 2004; "The Buffalo Filling Station," from the Web site of the Buffalo Transportation Pierce-Arrow Museum.
 Also see Sharon Linstedt, "Adelphia Funding is Let Out of Limbo," Buffalo News, May 10, 2006, pp. A-1, 2.